Salsabilguizanicegid/rag_pipeline/MODEL_INFO.md

 ## 🔹 2.
 FAISS (Facebook AI Similarity Search)

-Purpose: Quickly stores and searches text vectors to retrieve the most relevant chunks to a user query.
+- **Purpose**: Quickly stores and searches text vectors to retrieve the most relevant chunks to a user query.
-Index type used: IndexFlatL2
+- **Index type used**: IndexFlatL2

 ```python
 import faiss